lightsparkdev/js-sdk/README.md

 yarn start --filter=@lightsparkdev/remote-signing-server
 ```

-Or to build all dependencies and run all examples simply do:
+Or to build all packages and run all examples simply do:

 ```
 yarn start